Product assessments: LCA, EPD and PEF

 Show

-• R<THiNK is a software application that enables companies to create Life Cycle Assessments (LCA), Environmental Product Declarations (EPD), and Carbon Footprints of Products (CFP), efficiently and according to international and European standards.
-With R<THiNK you can carry out project-specific calculations as well as calculate the environmental impact of your entire product portfolio.
+• R<THINK is a software application that enables companies to create Life Cycle Assessments (LCA), Environmental Product Declarations (EPD), and Carbon Footprints of Products (CFP), efficiently and according to international and European standards.
+With R<THINK you can carry out project-specific calculations as well as calculate the environmental impact of your entire product portfolio.

 Show